Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Discussion

 \section{Discussion}

 We have demonstrated the existence and robustness of QAHCs at $\nu=\frac{2}{3}$ filling of $C=2$ Chern bands.
-First, we have shown that these phases emerge in ideal $C=2$ bands, in particular in the chiral model of twisted bilayer-trilayer graphene---a heterostructure where experimental signatures of the QAHC have been recently observed.
-Unlike the previously QAHCs predicted by numerical works, which either were pinned at even-denominator filling factors or emerged in moiré-less systems, our results unveil topological crystals not only emerging at an odd-denominator filling factor $\nu=\frac{2}{3}$ but, moreover, originating from a higher Chern band with $C=2$.
-This phase exhibits a $\bf{K}$-CDW modulation, characterized by a $\sqrt{3}a_m\times\sqrt{3}a_m$ unit cell, and supports a quantized Hall conductance of $1$.
+First, we have shown that these phases emerge in ideal $C=2$ bands, in particular in the chiral model of twisted bilayer-trilayer graphene---a heterostructure where experimental signatures of these topological crystals have been recently observed.
+Unlike the previously QAHCs predicted by numerical works, which were pinned at even-denominator filling factors, our results unveil topological crystals not only emerging at an odd-denominator filling factor $\nu=\frac{2}{3}$ but, moreover, originating from a higher Chern band with $C=2$.
+This phase exhibits a $\bf{K}$-CDW modulation, characterized by a $\sqrt{3}a_m\times\sqrt{3}a_m$ unit cell, and supports a quantized Hall conductance of $1$ (in units of $e^2/h$).
 Following the finding of QAHCs in ideal $C=2$ bands, we have demonstrated that this phase remains robust in a realistic setting, concretely in TDBG.
 Importantly, we have predicted that the QAHC in this heterostructure remains stable in a relatively wide range of experimentally-accessible tuning parameters, namely for twist angles $\theta \in [1.2^\circ,1.45^\circ]$ and layer potentials $U \in [50\ \text{meV}, 70\ \text{meV}]$.
+Finally, we have provided a single-particle picture of the QAHC phase that reveals the important role of the non-flat hole dispersion---originating from quantum metric fluctuations---in stabilizing the crystal order.